 After the Hannas gave the house to Stanford in 1975, it was used as the provost's residence until its closure following the 7.1 earthquake in 1989 that severely compromised the foundation and nearly collapsed the central fireplace and roof.

 "We were very lucky not to lose the house, given the length and magnitude of the quake," says Naomi Miroglio of Architectural Resources Group, the company that headed up a structural restoration costing $2.2 million.
-Hanna House reopened in 1999 and now hosts university dinners, seminars, and tours, which can be booked up several months in advance.
-And there are plans for further restoration.
-"We think of ourselves as two-thirds done," says campus archaeologist and Hanna House board member Laura Jones, "but the last third may take five or 10 years."
+Hanna House reopened in 1999 and now hosts university dinners, seminars, and twice-yearly tours, which can be booked up several months in advance.

 The house is not intended to be a museum furnished with period pieces, Jones says; because of this, it may have a slightly bare look.
 For those who visit, however, that doesn't matter.
 Wright's fantastic geometry is still there, as are the sounds of water from a cascading fountain, which must have lulled the Hannas to sleep, and the twisting limbs of oak and pine trees that certainly shaded them during hot summer days.